-Design agency Fungi Dube highlights this impressive practice when creating packaging designs for the brand's eco-luxe line (botanical body lotions, body butter and hand creams) through design elements and logo.
+Design agency Fungi Dube highlights this impressive practice when creating packaging designs for the brand's eco-luxe line (botanical body lotions, body butter, and hand creams) through design elements and logo.

 One of the highlights of the packaging is its homage to the symbiosis relationship of proteas with specific bird species.
 Many proteas apparently depend on nectar-feeding birds to survive and grow, especially sugarbirds and sunbirds.
 The packaging featured an illustrated sugarbird feeding on the flower's nectar.

-Staying true to the earthy design, the agency used different shades of brown, black and white.
+Staying true to the earthy design, the agency used different shades of brown, black, and white.
 This unified color story brings out the premium feel behind the product.

 Maeve Skincare believes that skincare and cosmetics = self-care.
-It was a match made in heaven when they partnered with design agency Gray Branding for packaging design because, like them, the agency lives and breathes this belief too.
+It was a match made in heaven when they partnered with design agency Grey Branding for packaging design because, like them, the agency lives and breathes this belief too.

 This collaboration aims to position Maeve Skincare as a subtle yet bold brand in the beauty industry.
 And the agency managed to hit the sweet design spot to achieve this.

 The design adapted the brand colors royal blue and orange.
-While the product box and moisturizer tubes stayed on the simpler side with plain blue color, the serums and bottle packaging boasted a gradient texture.
+While the product box and moisturizer tubes stayed on the simpler side with a plain blue color, the serums and bottle packaging boasted a gradient texture.

 Complementing the elegant personality of the brand, the designers added minimal circular design elements to emphasize the logo.
 In a subtle orange hue, the logo sits at the center.